pubnub/chat-engine/guide/concepts/security/auth.md

 ChatEngine.connect(username, {}, 'auth-key');
 ```

-It authorizes PubNub PAM permissions for the supplied authentication key on all read and write channels.
+It authorizes PubNub Access Manager permissions for the supplied authentication key on all read and write channels.
 See {@tutorial topology}.

 When the endpoint responds and ChatEngine successfully connects to PubNub, {@link ChatEngine}